 - Diablo 4 review

 And that’s all we have for our Diablo 4 tips guide.
 Of course, there’s much more to the world of Diablo 4 than this list could possibly cover, but these are the most important things we wish we’d known when we were getting started in Sanctuary for the first time.
-We’ll have more Diablo 4 tips to come in future guides once the full release of the RPG game rolls around, but we’ve already got a bunch of handy Diablo 4 guides linked above, as well as whether Diablo 4 is Steam Deck compatible, and, if you’re ready to think about it yet, what’s waiting for you in the Diablo 4 endgame to keep players coming back year after year, just as the previous games in the series have done so well.
+While the list above has a lot to go through, you might also be wondering whether Diablo 4 is Steam Deck compatible, and, if you’re ready to think about it yet, what’s waiting for you in the Diablo 4 endgame to keep players coming back year after year, just as the previous games in the series have done so well.